proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 #### The easier way (via chocolatey)
-Chocolatey is a package manager for windows that makes installing applications a lot easier and automatable.
-As opposed to the long process we went through in the above way, via chocolatey the entire process of installing chocolatey can be reduced down to just 3 commands - executed in an [Administrator Powershell](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.2):
+Chocolatey is a package manager for windows that makes installing applications a lot easier and more automatable.
+As opposed to the long process we went through in the above way, via chocolatey the entire process of installing chocolatey can be reduced to just 3 commands - executed in an [Administrator Powershell](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.2):

 1. Install chocolatey with the instructions from their website: https://chocolatey.org/install
-	- Run `Get-ExecutionPolicy` in an administrator powershell.
+	- Run `Get-ExecutionPolicy` in an administrator PowerShell.
 If it returns **Restricted**, then run `Set-ExecutionPolicy AllSigned`.
 	- Now run:
 		```sh
 		Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 		```
-		and wait for the installation of chocolatey to complete.
+		and wait for the installation of chocolatey to be complete.

-2. Close and reopen the admin powershell session.
+2. Close and reopen the admin PowerShell session.

 3. Run `choco install mingw` and type `A` to confirm the installation.

 	<img width="500" alt="image" src="https://user-images.githubusercontent.com/86282911/199414192-5f64e542-5925-4e39-b5e0-fba3b0b4cf0f.png">

-	You should see this if it suceeds
+	You should see this if it succeeds

 	<img width="500" alt="image" src="https://user-images.githubusercontent.com/86282911/199414239-f1f93354-2f6f-491e-b17b-69b473664751.png">